About Me Honours-Events Home Publications Contact Me

 Academic

-Presently, he is Chairman, Munasinghe Institute for Development (MIND), Colombo; Professor of Sustainable Development, University of Manchester, UK; Institute Professor at the Vale Sustainable Development Institute, Federal Univ. of Para, Brazil; and Distinguished Guest Professor at Peking University, China.
+Presently, he is Founder Chairman, Munasinghe Institute for Development (MIND) and MIND Group, Colombo; Chairman, Presidential Expert Commission (PEC) on Sustainable Sri Lanka 2030 Vision and Strategic Path; Distinguished Guest Professor at Peking University, China; and Honorary Senior Advisor to the Government of Sri Lanka.
 Previously, he was Senior Advisor/Manager, World Bank, Wash.
-DC, covering sustainable development, environmental policy, water, energy and transport; and Chancellor, International Water Academy, Oslo.
+DC, covering sustainable development, environmental policy, water, energy and transport; Chancellor, International Water Academy, Oslo; and Director-General, Sustainable Consumption Institute, University of Manchester.

-After working over 40 years in the international arena, he is recognized as a leading world authority on sustainable development, economics, energy and environment.
-He is especially known for trans-disciplinary thinking, having developed the internationally recognized, widely taught and applied discipline of Sustainomics, which provides a practical framework for making development more sustainable.
-Recently, he proposed the widely acclaimed new concept of Millennium Consumption Goals (MCGs) at the United Nations, to complement the Millennium Development Goals.
+After working over 50 years in the international arena, he is recognized as a leading world authority on sustainable development, economics, energy and environment.
+His research and applications have contributed to two major international achievements in 2015 - the UN Sustainable Development Goals (SDG) and the UNFCCC COP21 Paris Agreement on climate change.
+He is especially known for trans-disciplinary thinking, having developed the internationally recognized, widely taught and applied discipline of Sustainomics, launched at the 1992 UN Earth Summit in Rio de Janeiro.
+It provides a practical framework for making development more sustainable, using the Balanced Inclusive Green Growth (BIGG) pathway.
+In 2010, he proposed the widely acclaimed new idea of Millennium Consumption Goals (MCGs) at the United Nations, to complement the Millennium Development Goals.
+The MCG concept is now included under the SDG No.12 on Sustainable Consumption and Production (SCP).
+He has worked on IPCC climate change assessment reports since the inception in 1988.
 He has had direct field experience in most developing countries, on projects involving climate change, disaster management, economics (macro and micro), environment, energy, telecommunications, transport, urban infrastructure, and water resources.

 During 1990-92, he served as Advisor to the US President's Council on Environmental Quality (PCEQ).
 From 1982 to 1987, Prof. Munasinghe was the Senior Advisor (Energy and Information Technology) to the President of Sri Lanka, helping to formulate and implement the national energy strategy and computer policy.
 He was founder Chairman, Computer and Information Technology Council (CINTEC), and served on the Presidential Commission that determined national telecommunications policy.
 From 1982 to 1987, he was Board Member, Natural Resources, Energy and Science Authority of Sri Lanka; Governor, Arthur Clarke Centre for Modern Technology, Sri Lanka.
 Since 1972, he has also served as expert advisor/consultant to many world bodies, including the UN, UNDP, UN Univ., UNESCO, ESCAP, ECLA, USAID, CIDA, IDRC, EEC, IAEA, AsDB, AfDB, IDB, etc.

-He is also Board Member of Green Cross International, Switzerland; Member of the Club of Rome, Switzerland; Member of the International Advisory Board, Sustainable Consumption Institute, Univ. of Manchester, UK; Director of the Canifex International Socio Economic Development Centre (Canadian non profit foundation); and founding-Director of both the World Energy Efficiency Association (WEEA) in Washington DC, and the New Sun Foundation in Geneva.
-He is Patron and Founder of the Lanka Society for Sustainable Development (LASS), and President-Emeritus and Founder of the Sri Lanka Energy Managers Assoc.
-(SLEMA).
 He serves on the Editorial Boards of several international periodicals, including Advances in Climate Change Research; Ambio; China Population Resources and Environment; Climate Policy; Encyclopedia of Energy; Encyclopedia of Earth; The Energy Journal; J. Environment and Development Economics; Environmental Economics and Policy Studies Journal; Int.
 J. of Electrical Power and Energy Systems; Int.
 J. of Global Envir.
 Issues; Int.
-J. of Regulation and Governance; Open Economies Review; Pacific & Asian Journal of Energy; Solutions; Strategic Behavior and the Environment; Utilities Policy; and Wiley Interscience Reviews-Climate Change J.
+J. of Regulation and Governance; Open Economies Review; Pacific & Asian Journal of Energy; Solutions J.; Strategic Behavior and the Environment; Utilities Policy; and Wiley Interscience Reviews-Climate Change J.

 In 1998, the green award for exceptional contributions to sustainable development was presented to him at the Sixth World Congress of the International Federation of Environmental Journalists.
 He received the international best treatise award and medal for sustainable water resource management from the International Foundation for Water Science and Technology at the 1994 World Water Congress in Abu Dhabi.
 In 1990, two commemorative volumes of his selected papers in energy and electricity were issued, with felicitations from eminent experts as well as 20 leading international journals.
 He received the international prize for outstanding work in electric power and energy systems analysis and pricing awarded in 1988 at the Fifth Latin American and Caribbean Energy Conference.
 In 1987, he was honoured with the annual award for exceptional contributions to energy research and policy applications by the International Assoc. for Energy Economics.
 In 1985, he received the Sinha Gold Medal for outstanding scientific achievement in Sri Lanka, from the Lions International Organization.
-His academic awards include the 1966 J. W. Beauchamp Prize from the Inst. of Electrical Engineers (UK), and the 1968 Albert M. Grass Prize at MIT (USA).
+His academic awards include the 1966 J. W. Beauchamp Prize from the Inst. of Electrical Engineers (UK), the 1968 Albert M. Grass Prize at MIT (USA), the 1970 Canada Commonwealth Scholarship, and Research and Teaching Fellowships at MIT, McGill and Concordia Universities .

 Other Interests

-Prof. Munasinghe has represented Sri Lanka (Juniors) and Cambridge University in lawn tennis and won a number of Sri Lanka National and other titles.
-His interests include swimming, wind surfing, chess, bridge, amateur astronomy, saxophone playing, tai-chi, and meditation.
+Prof. Munasinghe is Honorary Vice Patron of the Sri Lanka Tennis Association (SLTA), and has represented Sri Lanka (Juniors) and Cambridge University in lawn tennis.
+He has won a number of Sri Lanka National Tennis and other titles.
+His interests include swimming, wind surfing, chess, bridge, amateur astronomy, saxophone playing, singing, tai-chi, and meditation.